Interested in finding great ways to save money? If so, you can’t afford to miss this post!

 12) Get rid or your land line or go with Magic Jack.

-13) Use your local library!
+13) Save money by using your local library!

 We definitely put our tax dollars to good use with our local library.
 They have so many amazing resources.
 I highly recommend you take some time and learn what your public library offers.
 We frequently check out books using the online login, place them on hold, and pick them up when they are ready.